THE PRESS IS ESSENTIAL FOR DEMOCRACY

 Make Requester Qualifications Consistent.
 Current Virginia law mandates that only Virginia residents and certain media outlets can submit public record requests.
 This is a disadvantage for freelance journalists, national and international publications, online publications, and non-Virginia residents who are stakeholders in business being conducted in the Commonwealth.
-Sam will push as Lieutenant Governor for consistency in Virginia’s Code regarding these narrow definitions of record requesters.
+Sam will push for consistency in Virginia’s Code regarding these narrow definitions of record requesters.

 Cap FOIA Fees.
 Documents obtained under FOIA belong to the people of Virginia, and they shouldn’t be charged to access them.
 Localities often hit requesters with over-estimated costs associated with obtaining data in an effort to deter requesters.
 Sam supports capping fees for each FOIA request at $100.
-As Lieutenant Governor, he will work to bring more transparency to the FOIA process by advocating for these types of measures.
+As your delegate, he will work to bring more transparency to the FOIA process by advocating for these types of measures.

 Open Meetings Are Good Government.
 Virginia would be a stronger state if all its government meetings were accessible and open to the public.
 Local officials often add last-minute agenda items for important issues when they see that meeting turnout is low, depriving citizens their right to voice opinions about these issues.
-As Lieutenant Governor, Sam will fight for legislation that opens all of Virginia’s meetings to the public and only allows for last-minute agenda additions in cases of emergencies.
+As delegate, Sam will fight for legislation that opens all of Virginia’s meetings to the public and only allows for last-minute agenda additions in cases of emergencies.